Scottish rugby international Siobhan Cattigan dies at 26 - ExBulletin

 Her most recent international involvement came during Europe qualifying for the 2021 Rugby World Cup, when she came on as a substitute in a win over Spain.

-The Scottish Rugby Union said Scottish Rugby’s specialized staff “were providing ongoing support to those most affected”.
+The Scottish Rugby Union said the staff of Scottish Rugby specialists were “providing ongoing support to those most affected”.

 inspiration